lakeraven/filebot/JAVA_NATIVE_API_SETUP.md

 ## InterSystems IRIS Native API for Java

-FileBot's Java implementation now uses the **InterSystems Native API for Java** for optimal performance, providing direct access to IRIS globals without JDBC/SQL overhead.
+FileBot's Java implementation uses the **InterSystems Native API for Java** for optimal performance, providing direct access to IRIS globals without any JDBC/SQL dependencies or overhead.

 ## Installation